bilelmoussaoui/Hardcode-Tray/README.md

 ## Config file

 Hardcode-Tray also supports a JSON config file that can be placed under `~/.config`.
 The file must be named `hardcode-tray.json`.
+An example of the config file can be found [here](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/data/config.json).
 The file supports the following options for now.

 - `blacklist`: a list of applications that you don't want to be fixed.
 - `conversion_tool`: the default tool to be used every time you use the script.